Heading to Sapa and wondering where to stay? We can recommend the Victoria Sapa Resort & Spa (now renamed as BB Sapa Resort & Spa).

 Sapa is also the capital of the district known as Sa Pa in the Lao Cai province.

-We were invited to experience the Victoria Sapa Resort & Spa by Victoria Hotels from the TMG Group, the largest privately-owned travel and hospitality group based in Vietnam.
+We were invited to experience the Victoria Sapa Resort & Spa (now BB Sapa Resort and Spa) by Victoria Hotels from the TMG Group, the largest privately-owned travel and hospitality group based in Vietnam.

 Our unique travel experience commenced when we were collected at our hotel in Hanoi and transported to the Hanoi Railway Station at 120 Le Duan Street in the Hoan Kiem district by their private luxury shuttle bus.
 Our 8-hour overnight journey to Lao Cai was on the stylish, Indochina-inspired Victoria Express Train.
 We felt that we were travelling back in time when luxury carriages plied many of the routes throughout Asia and Europe.
 As we awoke from our slumbers, the sun was starting to rise and the countryside and its people were starting their day and going about their chores.